iarobinson/twitchTV/readme.md

 - Improvements

-Make it so the user can see additional details about what the twitcher is streaming.

 I found the following API URL which allows us to get follower data: https://wind-bow.glitch.me/twitch-api/channels/freecodecamp/follows

 Right now the add/remove user interface is case sensitive so user must type user name exactly as it appears in the name column.
 It would be better if it wasn't case sensitive.

+Style input box a bit more

 Bonus: If the user could specify their list of twitchTV user IDs, the application might actually have value for someone.